 You can apply for a SSC for an individual specimen.
-SSCs are valid for all commercial use in any EU member state for all sales, no matter who owns the specimen, unless the description of the specimen on the certificate changes.
+SSCs are valid for all commercial use, no matter who owns the specimen, unless the description of the specimen on the certificate changes.

 APHA only issues SSCs if:

-- the specimen was introduced into the EU before it was listed in Annex A or it was legally imported after that date
+- the specimen was introduced into the UK or the EU before it was listed in annex A or it was legally imported after that date

-- the specimens are captive bred, which means they were born in captivity to 2 generations or beyond (captive breeding involves more than just breeding in a cage, aviary or enclosure so ask APHA if you’re unsure)
+- the specimens are captive bred, which means they were born in captivity to 2 generations or beyond – captive breeding involves more than just breeding in a cage, aviary or enclosure so ask APHA if you’re not sure

 - the specimens must be uniquely and permanently marked according to regulations

 APHA may issue a TSC for an individual specimen to a specific holder if specimens:

 - do not meet the criteria to be issued with a SSC

 TSCs are only valid for the person or business named on the certificate.